nate-adkins/nate-adkins.github.io/_pages/robotics.md

 ## Junior Year

-In my third year being on the WVU URC Team, I established the algorithms subteam to provide members who are interested in robotics the opportunity to explore specific topics in greater depth.
+In my third year being on the WVU URC Team, I established the algorithms subteam to provide members interested in robotics the opportunity to explore specific topics in greater depth.
 The subteam focused on integrating cutting-edge robotics algorithms and concepts onto our robot, ensuring that its capabilities kept pace with advancements in industry and academia.

 ![]({{ site.baseurl }}/assets/images/rock_garden.jpg)